 I realized that I had built up quite a reservoir of stories, funny, informative, and a few inspiring that really revealed what a remarkable journey the martial path can be.

 I have assembled these stories into a constantly growing pool of articles I call “Insight from the Mountain.”

 This is the type of life-changing information that the ancient Asian arts are known for.

 Sign Up Below Now to take that journey with me.

 My Best Wishes for Your Future!

 P.S.
-Take Five minutes to Sign Up below.
-You can see for yourself why it is kung fu is featured in the Karate Kid remake rather than some other art.
+Take 2 minutes to Sign Up below.
+You can see for yourself why it is kung fu featured in the Karate Kid remake rather than some other art.

 P.P.S.
-You get to peek in my embarassing personal blunders on the kung fu path, many of which I barely survived.
+You get to peek in my embarrassing personal blunders on the kung fu path, many of which I barely survived.